 Crucially, Casa Cuevas also have WiFi, so take a moment to email those breathtaking pics of the park to your friends and family.

 Trek back the other way to Poncebos & drive on to Gijon

 As we said before, the walk back to Poncebos will be a cinch, and should probably take you about two hours.

 Arrive back to your car before sundown, then hit the road towards the beautiful coastal city of Gijon, in Spain's Asturias region.
 The journey should take you about three hours.

-The mini bar is calling your name - treat yourself to a glass of wine or two before going out to see what kind of culinary treats Gijon has to offer for dinner.
+The mini bar is calling your name - it's time to treat yourself to a glass of wine before going out to see what kind of culinary treats Gijon has to offer for dinner.

 Gijon is known for its picture-perfect beaches, its plethora of bakeries (more on that in the morning) and its cider production, which is an important part of its cultural heritage.